mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 ### False Openness

-Keeping non-sensitive information that would be helpful for staff and community to know out of public web search through the use of dark actions.
+Keeping non-sensitive information that would be helpful for staff and community to know out of public web search through the use of Dark Actions.
 Often false openness is unintentional, though after staff members are educated on the topic and empowered to use [open actions](list-of-terms.md#open-actions), continued use of [dark actions](list-of-terms.md#dark-actions) would appear to be deliberate.

 ### HW - Help Wanted